SAP-samples/teched2023-DT161/README.md

        - Click on the fiori app “Digital Blueprint Overview” and select your Digital Blueprint name with your group ID created in Exercise 2 from the dropdown list
        - Navigate through the in total 5 Cards of the Digital Blueprint Overview and adjust their size & appearance according to your needs
        - Choose the “Open Help” icon on the upper right screen to learn about the card for system hints
+       - Change the dropdown menu of the tiles for "Company Code Selection" and "Transformation Object Selection" based on the available dimensions.
     - Q3: How many Company Codes do exist in the ECC source system?
+    - Q4: How many transformation objects do exist for application component CO (Controlling)?
-    - Q4: Which Application Component contains the most data sets in the ECC source system?
+    - Q5: Which Application Component contains the highest data count in the ECC source system?

  - Exercise 4 – Choose your company codes in scope for the transition to SAP S/4HANA
     - Step 4.1. – Start the Digital Blueprint Overview
       - Click on the header of the card “Company Code Selection” to jump into the scoping app for the company codes
-      - Alternatively, choose the App “Select Company Codes” from the Launchpad overview and select your Digital Blueprint ID
+      - Alternatively, choose the App “Select Company Codes” from the Launchpad overview and select your Digital Blueprint ID and press the "Go" button
     - Step 4.2 – Set company codes out of scope
       - Select only company codes with a last activity greater equal 2022 independent whether there are open items or not by utilizing the settings of the company code list view as well as filtering and sorting
       - Set all other company codes with a last activity smaller than 2022 or without any activity to “Out of Scope” by using the button “Mass Edit”
     - Step 4.3 – Check details of a company code
       - Click on the company code “BE01” to jump into the details of the company code
       - Browse through the details of the company code
-    - Q5: Which fiscal year variant is maintained for the company code BE01?
+    - Q6: Which fiscal year variant is maintained for the company code BE01?
-    - Q6: How many purchase orders have been created in company code BE01 in the year 2021?
+    - Q7: How many purchase orders have been created in company code BE01 in the year 2021?
-    - Q7: Does the company code BE01 contain open customer items?
+    - Q8: Does the company code BE01 contain open customer items?
       - Add a free defined comment in the details of the company code and return to the company code overview